|

 Recommended Reading:

-Eyewitness to the Civil War (Hardcover) (416 pages) (National Geographic;
+Eyewitness to the Civil War (Hardcover) (416 pages) (National Geographic)

-quality of the text.
+the text.
 Continued below...

 From John Brown's raid to